Wilson13/vision-backend-app/README.md

 This service provides SMS and Email service to other microservices.

-It has debit, credit, and logging built in to track consumption and top-ups.
+It has debit and credit of account balance built in to track consumption and top-ups.

 ## Account Usage Segregation